mohamedyd/awesome_resources/README.md

 * [Deep Reinforcement Learning: CS 285 Fall 2020](https://www.youtube.com/playlist?list=PL_iWQOsE6TfURIIhCrlt-wj9ByIVpbfGc): Lectures for UC Berkeley CS 285: Deep Reinforcement Learning.

 * [MLOps 8 weeks course](https://github.com/mohamedyd/MLOps-Basics): The goal of the series is to understand the basics of MLOps like model building, monitoring, configurations, testing, packaging, deployment, cicd, etc.

+* [Airflow Tutorial for Beginners](https://www.youtube.com/watch?v=K9AnJ9_ZAXE&list=PLwFJcsJ61oujAqYpMp1kdUBcPG0sE0QMT): This 2-hour Airflow Tutorial for Beginners course combines theory explanation and practical demos to help you get started quickly as an absolute beginner.
+You don’t need any prerequisite to start this course, but basic python knowledge is recommended.

 ## MLOps Open Source Tools